 Stage II, Concept

-In Stage II, the four semi-finalists from Stage I will develop their ideations into proofs of concept (i.e., detailed system designs and prototypes) for an analytical visualization tool.
-The four semi-finalists will compete for part of a $100,000 prize purse for their proofs of concept.
-Based on review of the Stage II submissions by the judges, two of the four semi-finalists will also advance to Stage III as finalists.
+In Stage II, the five semi-finalists from Stage I will develop their ideations into proofs of concept (i.e., detailed system designs and prototypes) for an analytical visualization tool.
+The five semi-finalists will compete for part of a $100,000 prize purse for their proofs of concept.
+Based on review of the Stage II submissions by the judges, two of the five semi-finalists will also advance to Stage III as finalists.
 An additional semi-finalist may also receive an honorable mention, but not advance to Stage III.
 If a selectee declines to participate in the next stage, an alternate may be selected.

 Stage III, Tool